rubyworks/loadable/README.md

 provides a few methods that are often useful to any load hook.
-An example is the `lookup` method used in the above example, which will search a load path in accordance with the Ruby's built-in require and load lookup procedures, i.e. automatically trying defualt extensions like `.rb`.
+An example is the `lookup` method used in the above example, which will search a load path in accordance with the Ruby's built-in require and load lookup procedures, i.e. automatically trying default extensions like `.rb`.

 You might wonder how the single method, `#call`, handles both load and require operations.
 The secret is in the `options` hash.
 If <code>options[:load]</code>